 (1) The Executive Office of Health and Human Services and Medicaid administrative budget for fiscal 2010 was reduced due to the shifting of information technology resources to a new account.

-(2) Fiscal 2014 figures include projected spending and enrollment growth (approximately 189,000) due to the implementation of the Affordable Care Act.
+(2) Fiscal 2014 figures include projected spending and enrollment growth for a half year of ACA implementation.